-Dave Adolph returns home to Prince George as Engage Sport North's Manager of High Performance.
+Dave Adolph returns home to Prince George as Engage Sport North's Director of High Performance.
 Dave brings with him a wealth of experience from his 8 years as a full-time Athletic Therapist (AT) with the University of British Columbia's (UBC) Varsity Teams from 2007-2015.
 Dave was the Head AT for the UBC Football Team from 2004-2015.
 Dave helped support UBC Athletics in winning many CIS National Championships through his AT role and mentorship of all varsity student athetic trainers.
 In addition to his time with the UBC Athletics, he also was the Head Athletic Therapist for the Canadian Women's National Soccer Team from 2004-2007 and the Vancouver Whitecaps Women's Team in 2005 & 2006.
 Dave was also a Sessional Instructor in the UBC School of Kinesiology from 2004-2015.

 Dave's practical experience is backed up with an exceptional education with a Bachelor of Human Kinetics from UBC in 2000.
 In 2003 Dave graduated with a Diploma in Sports Injury Management from Sheridan College in Oakville, Ontario allowing him to become a Certified Athletic Therapist (CAT (C)) through the CATA.
 Dave is also a Certified Strength & Conditioning Specialist through the NSCA and has completed the Level 1 NCCP Olympic Weightlifting certification.
 Dave is also a volunteer basketball coach as he is enjoying his role as the Head Coach for the Duchess Park Junior A Boys Team.

 Chantiel was born and raised on a farm in the Peace River Region, just north of Fort St. John.
 She participated in district level sports in school.
 After training for a short while in Western Fencing, Chantiel made a switch and now regularly trains traditional and sport karate, and helps run several karate clubs in the Peace River Region.
 She enjoys introducing people of all ages to new physical challenges, and helping them realize that they are capable of doing amazing things.